-would be impossible to say that evidence of reasonable and necessary medical bills, albeit discounted or written-off, is always going to be irrelevant to the question of a given claimant's economic damages.
-For instance, evidence of unadjusted past medical expenses may have probative value as to the extent of reasonable and necessary future medical expenses, unless there is evidence that future medical expenses will be adjusted, discounted or written-off on the same basis as current medical expenses.
+Justice Pirtle acknowledged that medical bills can be adjusted, discounted, written-off, reduced, or gratuitously forgiven for any reason.29 Therefore, it would be impossible to say that evidence of reasonable and necessary medical bills, albeit discounted or written-off, is always going to be irrelevant to the question of a given claimant's economic damages.
+For instance, evidence of unadjusted past medical expenses may have probative value as to the extent of reasonable and necessary future medical expenses, unless there is evidence that future medical expenses will be adjusted, discounted or written-off on the same basis as current medical expenses.30

-Justice Pirtle also disagreed with the Texas Supreme Court's pronouncement that the relevance of non-recoverable economic damages is substantially outweighed by the confusion such evidence is likely to generate and that it therefore must be excluded.
-He opined that unadjusted medical bills have some tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence, and thus should not be inadmissible per se.
-He are the evidence of unadjusted medical bills is relevant, the probative value of such evidence and the balancing of Texas Rule of Evidence 403 factors are questions best left to the trial court on a case-by-case basis.
-He
+Justice Pirtle also disagreed with the Texas Supreme Court's pronouncement that the relevance of non-recoverable economic damages is substantially outweighed by the confusion such evidence is likely to generate and that it therefore must be excluded.31 He opined that unadjusted medical bills have some tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence, and thus should not be inadmissible per se.32 But rather, because the evidence of unadjusted medical bills is relevant, the probative value of such evidence and the balancing of Texas Rule of Evidence 403 factors are questions best left to the trial court on a case-by-case basis.33

 Citing the dissent in Escabedo, Justice Pirtle questioned the characterization of § 41.0105 as is an evidentiary rule and would have described it as a statutory cap on recoverable damages.
-He expressed the view that, just as with other statutory caps, § 41.0105 could and should be implemented through a post-verdict adjustment made by a trial court.
-And finally, he proposed that, with appropriate instructions and jury questions, a jury should be able to hear all relevant evidence, including both adjusted and unadjusted medical bills, when determining the amount of appropriate damages in a given case and then the legislative caps can be applied post-verdict.
+He expressed the view that, just as with other statutory caps, § 41.0105 could and should be implemented through a post-verdict adjustment made by a trial court.34 And finally, he proposed that, with appropriate instructions and jury questions, a jury should be able to hear all relevant evidence, including both adjusted and unadjusted medical bills, when determining the amount of appropriate damages in a given case and then the legislative caps can be applied post-verdict.35

-Chief Justice Quinn concurred in part, agreeing that error had occurred, but dissented from the judgment and would have found that the error was not harmful.
-40 Noting that the plaintiffs ultimately received only the past medical expenses that the defendant argued the plaintiff was entitled to recover.
-Chief Justice Quinn questioned how the post-verdict adjustments affected the outcome, particularly when nothing in the record suggested that the outcome would have been different had the trial court simply admitted only the adjusted bills into evidence.
+Chief Justice Quinn concurred in part, agreeing that error had occurred, but dissented from the judgment and would have found that the error was not harmful.36 Noting that the plaintiffs ultimately received only the past medical expenses that the defendant argued the plaintiff was entitled to recover.
+Chief Justice Quinn questioned how the post-verdict adjustments affected the outcome, particularly when nothing in the record suggested that the outcome would have been different had the trial court simply admitted only the adjusted bills into evidence.37